awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

    `./pg_dump -Fc --schema-only -U master postgres > /tmp/test.dmp`

-   This example uses the following flags:
+   This example uses the following options:
    + \-FC "format custom"
    + \-\-schema\-only "will only dump commands necessary to create schema \(functions in our case\)"
    + \-U "rds master username"
    + database "the database name in our instance"

-   For more information on pg\_dump see, [pg\_dump](https://www.postgresql.org/docs/current/static/app-pgdump.html )\.
+   For more information on pg\_dump, see the [pg\_dump](https://www.postgresql.org/docs/current/static/app-pgdump.html ) page in the PostgreSQL documentation\.

 1. Extract the "CREATE FUNCTION" DDL statement that is present in the dump file\.